Reddit Strategy

 - Gets indexed and ranked (Google traffic, brand visibility)

-- Gets scraped into LLM training data (shapes model behaviour)
+- Gets scraped into LLM training data (shapes what models “know” about the topic)

 - Accumulates upvotes and engagement over time (increases authority, feeds back into #1)